ckeditor/ckeditor5/docs/framework/architecture/intro.md

 * **{@link framework/architecture/ui-library UI library}**

 	The standard UI library is implemented by the {@link api/ui `@ckeditor/ckeditor5-ui`} package.
-It contains a simple MVC implementation whose main goal is to best fit the CKEditor 5 needs.
+It contains a simple MVC implementation whose main goal is to best fit the CKEditor&nbsp;5 needs.
 Furthermore, it introduces basic UI components to be used by editor features.